Mathematics Catalog

 Offered: occasionally.

 Fundamental topics with computer science applications.
-Sets and logic, propositional and predicate calculus, elements of combinatorics and counting, elementary discrete probability, functions and relations, and graphs.
+Topics include integer properties, sets, propositional and predicate logic, elements of combinatorics and counting, elementary discrete probability, and functions and relations.

 MAT 211 Calculus III 4 Credits